-I wouldn’t normally play with my phone during a sermon, least of all if I’m the one preaching it!
+I wouldn’t normally play with my phone during a talk, least of all if I’m the one delivering it!
 But I’m going to throw some numbers at you and I’m going to start the stopwatch function…

 I read an article recently (1) that said in the year 2000, TV adverts had to grab a persons’ attention within 12 seconds or they weren’t effective.
 By 2013 that had dropped to 8 seconds.
 The attention span of a goldfish is said to be 9 seconds.
 So, longer than humans now… Stop the clock – 8.75 seconds.
 The goldfish are still with me but I’ve lost the rest of you!